Posted on April 20th, 2021

 In March 2020, the U.S. government approved a bill to send people stimulus checks to provide relief for economic difficulties caused by the coronavirus pandemic.
 The CARES Act specified tax rebates of $1,200 per adult and $500 per qualifying child.
 The amount of the rebate phases out for incomes above $75,000 per year for individuals and $150,000 for joint filers.
 The second round of $600 stimulus checks was sent out in December 2020.
 Subsequently, in March 2021, the American Rescue Plan Act came into effect.
 It entailed direct stimulus payments of $1,400 to people making $75,000 or less per year.

-Accordingly, the only documents we will need from you are your employment or military records and your medical records, which will be used as evidence to support your toxic exposure or VA claim.
-Furthermore, our legal experts will conduct extensive research of their own to discover additional proof for your claim.
-Eventually, following claim submission, you will receive the largest sum of money you are entitled to if you choose to work with our law firm.
+Accordingly, the only documents we will need from you are your employment or military records, which you must retrieve, and your medical records, which will be used as evidence to support your toxic exposure or VA claim.
+Eventually, following claim submission, you may receive the sum of money you are entitled to if you choose to work with our law firm.
 Lastly, it is important to know that working with us is free of charge unless we obtain financial compensation for you, as we operate on a contingency fee basis.